Smothered Pork Chops in Oven

 4.91 from 21 votes

-This post may contain affiliate sales links.
-Please read my disclosure policy.
+This post may contain affiliate links.
+View my privacy policy and disclosure policy for more details.

 Move over dried out pork chops, enter my juicy and tender, sweet and savory Smothered Baked Pork Chops!
 And bonus – they are roasted to perfection in just 30 minutes!
 These baked pork chops are a quick and easy dinner that are fabulous every single time.
-Don’t take my word for it though… see what reader Teri had to say:

-Ingredients Notes + Variations
+Ingredients Notes

 You only need 8 pantry staples and 10 minutes of prep to make these juicy, flavorful baked pork chops.
 The sauce is a simple mix of garlic, rosemary, Dijon, honey, and butter that bakes right into the meat.
-For full recipe details, including ingredients and measurements needed, see the printable recipe card at the bottom of this post.
-Here’s what to grab.

 • Pork Chops – I like bone-in for extra juiciness, but boneless works too (just reduce the bake time).